 A "bill" is a proposed law, and a "resolution" is a non-binding proposed statement of the opinion of Congress.
 A law is in its simplicity anything you can be arrested for violating, to force you to do or not do something, to order or fund the government to do or not do something.
 Thousands are written and introduced every year, but few are good and most are dangerous in greater or lesser degree to our liberties; and several hundred are passed and become a law or an official statement.
 The path to passage is of course made much more difficult for bills mandating true constitutional government, cutting spending, ending abortion, stopping illegal immigration, etc.

 Only if it passes the committee vote can it then be scheduled for a vote by the entire House or Senate.
-Various rules and deals can result in little or no debate allowed on bills, and in the Senate, "filibusters" (unlimited debate, sometimes lasting 24 hours a day for many days) are sometimes used to delay or prevent bills from passing.
+Various rules and deals can result in little or no debate allowed on bills, and in the Senate, the threat of "filibusters" effectively required 60 voted to 'cut off debate' and schedule a vote.
+Those are often used to delay or prevent bills from passing.
 In recent years, job-destroying treaties have often been submitted with "fast-track" deals denying members from improving or otherwise changing the language, always to the detriment of our nation.

 Many in Congress and the media use groups like "children," "the elderly," "the needy," etc. to pass socialist legislation, accusing any legitimate opposition of being "against children."
 Senator Jay Rockefeller stooped low to defend the dangerous and expensive SCHIP bill in January 2009: "To me, it should be difficult enough to (even) think of voting against a bill on children."